u-boot/u-boot/tools/buildman/buildman.rst

 The former would appear in a header filer and the latter in a defconfig file.
 To achieve this, buildman considers 'y' to be '1' in configuration variables.
 This avoids lots of useless output when converting a CONFIG option to Kconfig.
-To disable this behaviour, use --squash-config-y.
+To disable this behaviour, use ``--squash-config-y``.

 Checking the environment